 Absence of a priority queue in our GR refinement algorithm makes it naturally suited for parallel implementations.
 In contrast, the original KL refinement algorithm (and its generalization in the k-way partitioning context) are inherently sequential [6].
-In [14] we have developed a highly parallel formulation of our multilevel k-way partitioning algorithm that uses the vertex-coloring of the successively coarser graph to effectively parallelize both the coarsening as well as the k-way refinement algorithms.
-Our experiments on the Cray T3D show that graphs with over a million vertices can be partitioned in 128 partitions in about two seconds on 128 processors.
+In [15] we have developed a highly parallel formulation of our multilevel k-way partitioning algorithm that uses the vertex-coloring of the successively coarser graph to effectively parallelize both the coarsening as well as the k-way refinement algorithms.
+Our experiments on the Cray T3D show that graphs with over a million vertices can be partitioned in 128 partitions in about 2 s on 128 processors.

-An additional advantage of the MLkP algorithm over MLRB is that MLkP is much more suited in the context of parallel execution of adaptive computations [26, 25].
-For example, in adaptive finite element computation, the mesh that models the physical domain changes dynamically as the simulation progresses.
+An additional advantage of the MLkP algorithm over MLRB is that MLkP is much more suited in the context of parallel execution of adaptive computations [25, 26].
+For example, in adaptive finite element computations, the mesh that models the physical domain changes dynamically as the simulation progresses.
 In particular, some parts of the mesh become finer and other parts get coarser.
-Such dynamic adjustments to the mesh require repartitioning of the mesh to improve load balance.
-This re-partitioning also results in movement of data structures associated with graph vertices.
-Hence, a good re-partitioning algorithm should minimize the movement of vertices (in addition to balancing the load and minimizing the cut of the resulting new partition).
-If started with the multilevel representation of the current partitioning of the graph, our k-way partitioning refinement algorithm makes only minor adjustments to the previous partitioning, and reduces the overall movement of vertices and associated data structures.
+Such dynamic adjustments to the mesh require partitioning of the mesh to improve load balance.
+This repartitioning also results in movement of data structures associated with graph vertices.
+Hence, a good repartitioning algorithm should minimize the movement of vertices (in addition to balancing the load and minimizing the cut of the resulting new partition).
+If started with the multilevel representation of the current partitioning of the graph, our k-way partitioning refinement algorithm makes only minor adjustments to the previous partitioning and reduces the overall movement of vertices and associated data structures.

 In all of our experiments, we tried to minimize the edge-cut.
 However, for many applications, minimizing other quantities, such as the number of vertices at the boundary of the partitions, the number of adjacent partitions, or the shape of the partitions, may be desirable.
+This can be accomplished by modifying the refinement algorithm to take shape of the partitions, may be desirable.
 This can be accomplished by modifying the refinement algorithm to take into account a different objective function.
 Even though recursive bisection algorithms can also be modified to use objective functions other than minimization of edge-cut, the multilevel k-way partitioning algorithm provides a much better framework for this task.
 This is because multilevel k-way makes it possible to incorporate "global" objective functions that cannot be achieved by recursive bisection schemes.
-For example, the overall communication overhead of a processor in parallel sparse matrix-vector multiplication is not proportional to the number of edges that connect non-local vertices.
-Actually it is proportional to the number of vertex-values it has to communicate to neighboring processors.
-If a vertex on processor P_i is connected to many vertex on processor P_j , then the vertex-value has to be sent to processor P_j only once (rather than once for each edge).
-Hence, the overall communication volume for a processor is equal to $\sum_v N_v$, where v are the boundary vertices in a processor, and N_v is the number of other processors that the vertex v is connected to.
+For example, the overall communication overhead of a processor in parallel sparse matrix-vector multiplication is not proportional to the number of edges that connect nonlocal vertices.
+Actually, it is proportional to the number of vertex values it must communicate to neighboring processors.
+If a vertex on processor P_i is connected to many vertices on processor P_i , then the vertex value must be sent to processor P_i only once (rather than once for each edge).
+Hence, the overall communication volume for a processor is equal to $\sum{v} N{v}$, where v are the boundary vertices in a processor, and N{v} is the number of other processors to which vertex v is connected.
 Note that this metric can easily be used as the objective function in the k-way partitioning algorithm.
-But this cannot be used in recursive bisection-based schemes, because $\sum_v N_v$ for each processor can be computed only in the context of a k-way partition.
+But this cannot be used in recursive bisection-based schemes, because $\sum{v} N{v}$ for each processor can be computed only in the context of a k-way partition.